jackokring/www/phinka/README.md

 # `dx` calculus

 Some integration asymptotic series.
 Consider what gradient decent means when `f = Integral(f)'`, so a dominant integration in control system stability allows closing feedback loops and perhaps using an identity expression of the last stage input as the gradient.
+Given the anulus of convergence goes "off" as some "error" in polynomial greater than one powering, certain growth forms relating to the `P != NP` inverse exponential of the less than one powering supra(ex)ponetial.

 Thanks
 The Management